fuzziqersoftware/resource_dasm/README.md

 Using m68kdasm is fairly straightforward.
 Run `m68kdasm --help` for a full list of options.

 Currently m68kdasm can disassemble these types of data:
-* Raw 68K, PowerPC, or x86 code
+* Raw 68K, PowerPC, x86, or SH-4 code
 * PEF (Classic Mac OS PowerPC executable) files
 * DOL (Nintendo Gamecube executable) files
 * REL (Nintendo Gamecube library) files
 * PE (Windows EXE/DLL/etc.) files
 * XBE (Microsoft Xbox executable) files
 * ELF files

+m68kdasm can also assemble PowerPC, x86, and SH-4 assembly into binary.

 Some of these formats support CPU architectures that m68kdasm does not support; if it encounters one of these, it prints the code segments as data segments instead.